-Sebastian Weichwald* (University of Copenhagen), Niklas Pfister* (University of Copenhagen), Dominik Baumann (RWTH Aachen University), Isabelle Guyon (Université Paris-Saclay, ChaLearn), Oliver Kroemer (Carnegie Mellon University), Timothy Lee (Carnegie Mellon University), Søren Wengel Mogensen (Lund University), Jonas Peters (University of Copenhagen), Sebastian Trimpe (RWTH Aachen University).
+Sebastian Weichwald* (University of Copenhagen), Niklas Pfister* (University of Copenhagen), Dominik Baumann (RWTH Aachen University), Isabelle Guyon (Université Paris-Saclay, ChaLearn), Oliver Kroemer (Carnegie Mellon University), Tabitha Edith Lee (Carnegie Mellon University), Søren Wengel Mogensen (Lund University), Jonas Peters (University of Copenhagen), Sebastian Trimpe (RWTH Aachen University).

 Control theory, reinforcement learning, and causality are all ways of mathematically describing how the world changes when we interact with it.
 Each field offers a different perspective with its own strengths and weaknesses.
 In this competition, we aim to bring together researchers from all three fields to encourage cross-disciplinary discussions.
 The competition is constructed to readily fit into the mathematical frameworks of all three fields and participants of any background are encouraged to participate.
 We designed two tracks that consider a dynamical system for which participants need to find controls/policies to optimally interact with a target process: an open loop/bandit track and a closed loop/online RL track.

-Simon Bowly (Monash University), Chris Cameron (University of British Columbia), Quentin Cappart (Polytechnique Montréal), Jonas Charfreitag (University of Bonn), Laurent Charlin (HEC Montréal), Didier Chételat (Polytechnique Montréal), Justin Dumouchelle (Polytechnique Montréal), Maxime Gasse (Polytechnique Montréal), Ambros Gleixner (Zuse Institute Berlin), Aleksandr M. Kazachkov (University of Florida), Elias B. Khalil (University of Toronto), Pawel Lichocki (Google), Andrea Lodi (Polytechnique Montréal), Miles Lubin (Google), Christopher Morris (Polytechnique Montréal), Augustin Parjadis (Polytechnique Montréal), Dimitri J. Papageorgiou (ExxonMobil), Sebastian Pokutta (Zuse Institute Berlin), Antoine Prouvost (Polytechnique Montréal), Lara Scavuzzo (TU Delft), Giulia Zarpellon (University of Toronto).
+Simon Bowly (Monash University), Quentin Cappart (Polytechnique Montréal), Jonas Charfreitag (University of Bonn), Laurent Charlin (HEC Montréal), Didier Chételat (Polytechnique Montréal), Antonia Chmiela (Zuse Institute Berlin), Justin Dumouchelle (Polytechnique Montréal), Maxime Gasse (Polytechnique Montréal), Ambros Gleixner (Zuse Institute Berlin), Aleksandr M. Kazachkov (University of Florida), Elias B. Khalil (University of Toronto), Pawel Lichocki (Google), Andrea Lodi (Polytechnique Montréal), Miles Lubin (Google), Chris J. Maddison (University of Toronto), Christopher Morris (Polytechnique Montréal), Augustin Parjadis (Polytechnique Montréal), Dimitri J. Papageorgiou (ExxonMobil), Sebastian Pokutta (Zuse Institute Berlin), Antoine Prouvost (Polytechnique Montréal), Lara Scavuzzo (TU Delft), Giulia Zarpellon (University of Toronto).